shirleyxueli41/Survey-data-imputation/README.md

 Note: We don't need to introduce missing data, so no need to run s1_phenotype_missingness_simulation.py

 Generate a model based on the data itself with the best parameter identified from "hyperparameter tuning" step.
+Ex: epoch is now set to 50 (assuming 50 is the best epoch we got from last section).
 ```bash
 python s2_fit.py \
     --data_file example_survey_data.csv \